hannahcorreia/STEMA/README.md

 \
 \
 \
-_By using the contents on this Github repo and the published article, you agree to cite the above published article._
+_By using the contents on this Github repo and the published article, you agree to cite:_
+Correia, HE.
+Spatiotemporally explicit model averaging for forecasting of Alaskan groundfish catch.
+Ecol Evol.
+2018; 8: 12308– 12321. [https://doi.org/10.1002/ece3.4488](https://doi.org/10.1002/ece3.4488)
+Correia, Hannah E. (2019), Data from: Spatio-temporally explicit model averaging for forecasting of Alaskan groundfish catch, Dryad, Dataset, https://doi.org/10.5061/dryad.s23g7bc